xEHLE/xEHLE.github.io/_posts/2020-07-20-UIUCTF-2020-writeup.markdown

 Opening the actual challenge site we are greeted with a barebones login form and a way to search for users.
 Let's try it out.
 `%` is a wildcard character in SQL, so searching for a user called `%` dumps us the entire user list.
+(thanks to [@hermit](https://github.com/deepseagirl/) for reminding me this exists i was bruteforcing the users with a name list...)

 | Name | Bio |
 |:----:|:---:|